aragonzkresearch/blog/blogo-input/posts/nouns.md

 ## 1 Abstract

-This document is a summary report detailing the results of the joint implementation between Aragon ZK Research Association and Aztec Labs to implement a private voting proof of concept (PoC) for NounsDAO.
-These two organizations submitted a joint proposal to the NounsDAO [Private Voting Research Sprint](https://prop.house/nouns/private-voting-research-sprint) and have been working closely together on the implementation.
-This summary report also describes what remains to be done to achieve a private voting MVP for Nouns DAO, and makes an estimation of the efforts required to do so.
+This report presents the results of the joint work done by Aragon ZK Research Association and Aztec Labs to implement a private voting proof of concept (PoC) for NounsDAO.
+These two organizations submitted a proposal to the NounsDAO in March 2023 [Private Voting Research Sprint](https://prop.house/nouns/private-voting-research-sprint) and have been working closely together on the implementation.
+This report also describes what remains to be done to achieve a private voting MVP for Nouns DAO, and provides an estimation of the efforts required to do so.

 ## 2 Introduction

 In February 2023, the [Nouns DAO](https://nouns.wtf/) launched a call for proposals to fund 3 research projects – "Calling all ZK/cryptography researchers to research solutions to private voting for Nouns DAO and beyond!"[^1].
-The set of requirements that the solutions had to meet made the challenge enormous.
+The set of requirements that the solutions had to meet made this a very significant challenge.

 [Aragon ZK Research Association (AZKR)](https://research.aragon.org/) has been doing research on e-voting since early 2022.
 Our experience indicated that the use of Storage Proofs would lead to an elegant design for a private voting implementation.
 However, the major obstacle at the time was that, to the best of our knowledge, there were no production-ready software solutions implementing such proofs.
 Building on previous collaborative work between AZKR and [Aztec Labs](https://aztec.network/), this research sprint presented an ideal scenario to tackle the challenge.
-Aztec Labs focused on the core research regarding the technology and necessary primitives that would unlock storage proofs in Noir, Rust-based programming language enabling safe, seamless construction of privacy-preserving zero-knowledge circuits, while AZKR focused on the design and implementation of a comprehensive voting solution leveraging these proofs.
+Aztec Labs focused on the core research regarding the technology and necessary primitives that would unlock storage proofs in Noir, a Rust-like programming language enabling safe, seamless construction of privacy-preserving zero-knowledge circuits.
+For its part, AZKR focused on the design and implementation of a comprehensive voting solution leveraging these proofs.

-Under this premise, our teams created a [joint proposal](https://prop.house/nouns/private-voting-research-sprint/3954), which received the second most votes from NounsDAO holders  (thus, becoming one of the three proposals that were formally selected).
-During the execution phase of the last 3 months, we have issued 4 progress reports and have had 3 meetings with the sponsor; one at the beginning, one at mid term, and one at the end.
+Based on this approach, our teams created a [joint proposal](https://prop.house/nouns/private-voting-research-sprint/3954), which received the second most votes from NounsDAO holders, thus becoming one of the three selected proposals.
+During an execution phase that lasted roughly 3 months, we have issued 4 progress reports and have had 3 meetings with the sponsor: one at the beginning, one at mid term, and one at the end.

 For technical details, this report references our final technical report, which is part of the deliverables of this project.
 Along the development phase, we have made several modifications to the initial proposed design to accommodate our findings and to incorporate comments we have received from third parties.
 In this report, we only refer to the latest versions of the design and of the implementations.